NDIS self management guide

 After you’ve chosen the provider, you’ll need to negotiate the cost of your support services.
 Check the NDIS price guide to estimate a fair price for the services, but remember that unregistered providers may not conform to these prices.
 If a provider’s price is higher than the guide recommends, make sure you understand what value they’re offering and why their price is higher.

 After you receive the service, it’s your responsibility to pay.
 As mentioned above, this may mean you have to pay out of your own funds and then wait a day or two to receive NDIS reimbursement.
 You may be able to avoid this difficulty by opening a no-fee credit card specifically for NDIS services, in addition to your dedicated bank account.
-You can use the credit card to pay any providers who require payment immediately at time of service.
+You can use the credit card to pay any providers who require payment immediately at the time of service.
 Then, after your claim is processed and you receive reimbursement for the service, pay the balance on your card.

 To get reimbursed, you’ll need to file a claim for the service, also known as an NDIS payment request.
 Login to your myplace portal, and click the icon on the homepage that says “Add my payment request.”
 Then add and submit all the details about your support service.
 You’ll need to upload a copy of the invoice from your provider, which must include the provider’s name, their ABN, the date you received the support service, a short description of the support and how it relates to your eligible support categories, the amount of support provided, and the price.